Edit on GitHub

 Device Setup

-To use the DYNAMIXEL SDK, you need to set up the Controller and DYNAMIXEL.
+In order to use the DYNAMIXEL SDK, you’ll need to set up your Controller and DYNAMIXEL.

 Controller